Luzkan/smells/content/smells/what-comment.md

 #### **Duplication**

-Bad docstrings which are just duplicating everything that can be understood from the method name and parameter names & type annotations are cluttering the code, possibly sooner or later on the first occasion, they might become [Fallacious Comments](./fallacious-comment.md).
+Bad docstrings, which are just duplicating everything that can be understood from the method name and parameter names & type annotations, are cluttering the code, possibly sooner or later on the first occasion, they might become [Fallacious Comments](./fallacious-comment.md).

 #### **Cover up for other smells**

-Comment that must explain what is happening in the code, indicate that the code can't speak for itself, which is strong indicator of present code smells.
+A comment that must explain what is happening in the code indicates that it can't speak for itself, which is a strong indicator of present code smells.

 ### Examples